davidpatrickrose/au-software-licence/au-software-licence.md

 ### Customer creates the Agreement by using the Service.

-By installing or using the Service in any way, Customer agrees to the terms of the Agreement.
+Customer agrees to the terms of the Agreement by installing or using the Service.

-## License
+## Service licence

 https://github.com/CodePact/au-components/blob/widgets/service_access.md